Korean natural farming: Seawater

 Lower-salinity surface seawater and/or brackish water carries beneficial microbes.
 Fermenting this water (diluted 30:1 with freshwater and again 200:1 with rice-washed water), OHN and mugwort/dropwort diluted FPJ, uncovered, for a few days increases microbial populations.

 Biochar

 Biochar is a porous charcoal that has been designed to produce high surface area per unit volume and small amounts of residual resins.
 Biochar serves as a catalyst that enhances plant uptake of nutrients and water.
 Its surface area and porosity enable it to adsorb or retain nutrients and water and provide a microorganism habitat.

 Bacterial mineral water

 Bacteria Mineral Water (BMW) steeps granite, limestone, basalt, elvan and other basaltic rocks along with IMO4 to leach minerals from the rocks, recirculating the output with refreshed IMO4 to increase mineral concentrations.

-Silicon can be pulled out of basalt#Life on basaltic rocksic rock with oxygenated water.
+Silicon can be pulled out of basaltic rock with oxygenated water.
 O2 reacts with the Si out of the rock to form SiO_{2} (glass).
 The rock becomes a reddish dirt.
 The significant amounts of reduced iron, Fe(II), and manganese, Mn(II), present in basaltic rocks provide potential energy sources for bacteria.